gravitational/gravity/docs/5.x/pack.md

 ## Getting Started

-Any Linux or MacOS laptop can be used to package and publish Kubernetes applications using Gravity.
+Any Linux or Mac OS laptop can be used to package and publish Kubernetes applications using Gravity.
 To get started, you need to download and install the Gravity SDK tools: